Dr David Wylot

 Research interests

-I mainly work in the field of contemporary and twenty-first century literature studies, with specific focus on narrative form, time, and critical and cultural theory.
+I work in modern and contemporary literature studies, with specific focus on narrative form, the book, time, and critical and cultural theory.

-My book, Reading Contingency: The Accident in Contemporary Fiction (Routledge, 2020), covers the relationship between plotted accidents in twenty-first century fiction and a contemporary experience of time that is increasingly understood through the tropes of contingency and accident.
+My first book, Reading Contingency: The Accident in Contemporary Fiction (Routledge, 2020), explores the relationship between plotted accidents in twenty-first-century fiction and a contemporary experience of time that is increasingly understood through the tropes of contingency and accident.
 Making a case for the importance of fictional representations of accident as a means of studying temporal experience, the book offers a phenomenology of narrative to suggest that the dual experience of contingency and necessity when reading a written accident models the ways in which narrative makes sense of accidents in life.
-My next project, provisionally titled Narrative Materiality, builds on this by drawing on recent work in book history and material cultures to reassess narratological concepts through a medium-specific lens, all the while considering the historical and political contexts that inform reading practices in the present.

 Professional memberships